Sorry, you need to enable JavaScript to visit this website.

 Frequently Asked Questions

-The PSLF Program requires the borrower to make 120 qualifying payments on Direct Loans in a qualifying repayment plan while working full-time for a qualifying employer after October 7, 2007.
+The PSLF Program requires you to make 120 qualifying payments on Direct Loans in a qualifying repayment plan (typically an income-driven plan) while working full-time (on average, 30 hours per week) for a qualifying employer.
+Any full-time, public service employment after October 7, 2007, qualifies.
+Income-driven repayment (IDR) plans include:

 How do I verify my loan types?

-Log in to your FSA account at studentaid.gov In the My Aid section, click View Details:
+Log in to your FSA account at studentaid.gov.
+In the My Loans section, click Loans:

 • Scroll down to the Loan Breakdown

-• Click View Loan Details to see the full Loan Type for each loan
+• View Loan Type for each loan listed

 Note: Direct Loans do not need to be consolidated.
 FFEL and Perkins Loans must be consolidated for consideration under PSLF.